Doctor’s Orders

 “Oh,” said Arabella softly.
 “Oh my.”

-She’d always heard prevention was better than cure, but judging by the state of the village, it seemed all of them were receiving both.
+Patsy tried not to laugh, lest the movement might jostle something tender.
+She had always heard prevention was better than cure, but judging by the state of the village, it seemed all of them were receiving both.
+At least, she thought wryly, the ennui was gone — replaced by something altogether warmer.

 “Surely,” she thought, “Doctor’s orders shouldn’t be quite so hands-on.”